-\textbf{Definition.} A morphism of geometries $\varphi\colon X\to X'$ is an \textbf{isomorphism} if it is biyective and the inverse map $\varphi^{-1}$ also is a morphism.
+\textbf{Definition.} A morphism of geometries $\varphi\colon X\to X'$ is an \textbf{isomorphism} if it is bijective and the inverse map $\varphi^{-1}$ also is a morphism.

-A bijective morphism may be not an isomorphism.
+A bijective morphism need not be an isomorphism.
 For example, given a geometry $X$ of dimension $n\geq 2$ and a natural number $m<n$, let $X'$ be the geometry (named {\it truncation} of $X$) with the same underlying set $X$ but such that the proper subspaces are just the subspaces of $X$ of dimension $<m$ (so that $\text{dim}\, X'=m$).
 The identity $X\to X'$ is a bijective morphism but not an isomorphism.
 There are more interesting examples; Ceccherini \cite{C} gives a bijective morphism between a 4-dimensional projective space and a non-arguesian projective plane.

-\textbf{Note.} An isomorphism $\varphi\colon X\to X'$, between geometries generated by lines, is also said to be a \textbf{collineation}.
-That is to say, a collineation (between such geometries) is just a bijection transforming lines into lines.
+An isomorphism $\varphi\colon X\to X'$, between geometries generated by lines, is also said to be a \textbf{collineation}.
+That is to say, a collineation (between such geometries) is just a bijection transforming lines onto lines.